Kuhu16/Kuhu16/README.md

 No Show rate % - Calculating the no-show percentage. ("No show" refers to those customers who neither canceled nor attended their booked rooms).
 🔍 Why Power BI?
 Power BI’s intuitive interface allowed me to transform raw data into actionable insights effortlessly.
 The drag-and-drop features, slicers, and interactive visuals make it a game-changer for data professionals like us.
+Key Insights:
+Occupancy and RevPAR are higher on weekends than on weekdays.
+Luxury hotels generate more revenue than business-class hotels.
+The Exotica Hotel in Mumbai has received higher ratings and generates more revenue than other hotels.
+The City Hotel in Delhi, which is also part of the Atliq chain, has the lowest cancellation rate.
+On the other hand, the Palace Hotel in Delhi has the highest occupancy rate.
+Additionally, the month of May sees the highest occupancy rate across all the hotels.